sherpal/url-dsl/README.md

 ## A router example

 url-dsl was thought with one possible goal in mind, the one of creating a routing system.
 An example of how to do that can be found [here](shared/src/test/scala/urldsl/examples/RouterUseCaseExample.scala).

+## Moving from 0.4.x to 0.5.x

+In 0.5.0 we replaced our `Tupler` with the `Composition` type from the [tuplez](https://github.com/tulz-app/tuplez) library.
+It works exactly the same for most use cases, but if your data types are complex enough that URL-DSL previously gave you nested tuples, those tuples will generally be flattened now.

 ## Moving from 0.2.0 to 0.3.x